glingden/glingden/README.md

-## ABOUT ME
+# ABOUT ME
 - 👋 Hi there , I am Ganga Lingden.
-- 🖥 I'm interested in Machine Learning, NLP, and Web development.
 - 🎓 Studing MSc.
 Machine Learning at Tampere University.
+- 🖥 I'm interested in Machine Learning, NLP, and Full-stack development.
+- 🌱 I’m currently learning MERN stack.
 - 👯 I’m looking to collaborate on Data Science projects releated to ML, NLP, and Web development.
 - 📫 You can reach me: lingden.ganga@gmail.com